aleshaleksey/fansys23/08-spell-list.md

 Any entity within the area of effect that does not succeed a STR save suffers 3d12 natural pressure damage, and is moved to the edge of the spell's range of effect (this is a "grapple" effect) and falls prone.
 In addition any entity within 25ft of the origin of the spell must succeed a DEX save or immediately begin ["suffocating"](03-movement-exploration.md#characters-starvation-and-other-bad-ways-to-die) (NB: since the spell is instantaneous they do not take any damage, however refractory period is immediately triggered).

-**Limitation**: If the spell is cast through "NATURE" magic, it can only be cast if there are at least 5 5ft cubes of water or if it is raining or snowing in the proposed area of effect.
+**Limitation**: If the spell is cast through "nature" magic, it can only be cast if there are at least 5 5ft cubes of water or if it is raining or snowing in the proposed area of effect.

 **Note**: 65,000 cubic feet is enough to fill a 3m deep, 25m swimming pool.